timkelty/shipit-captain/README.md

 Require Shipit plugins or anything else you would have in your [`shipitfile`](https://github.com/shipitjs/shipit#example-shipitfilejs).

-`shipit.initConfig` will be called automatically if it has not already gbeen called.
+`shipit.initConfig` will be called automatically if it has not already been called.

 ##### Gulp example: